 A lush site carefully maintained by professional Japanese gardeners, Chinzanso Garden is also home to historical monuments whose charm is enhanced by the colors and tranquility of fall.
 The evening illuminations and the sea of clouds released in the garden several times a day turn the surroundings into a surreal scenery.

 Fall Foliage at Chinzanso Garden

 What makes the fall scenery at Hotel Chinzanso Tokyo truly unique is the Tokyo Sea of Clouds, a feature introduced in October 2020.
-This phenomenon, which can usually be spotted very rarely in the mountainous regions of Japan, can be enjoyed in Tokyo only at Chinzanso Garden.
+This phenomenon, which can usually only be spotted very rarely in the mountainous regions of Japan, can be enjoyed in Tokyo exclusively at Chinzanso Garden.

 The colors of the fall take on a dramatic charm when the sea of clouds is released.
 The veil of mist hides the foliage for a few seconds, only to reveal the leaves looking even more vibrant!
 You’ll find yourself wanting to capture the moment when the leaves gradually reappear from the mist.
 Hiding your view temporarily, the sea of clouds stimulates our attention to the subtle changes that occur in nature every moment.

 There are more than two hundred maple trees throughout the garden.
 They belong to three main varieties:

 - Iroha momiji, which is loved for its small-sized, pretty leaves that turn to a fiery red; this variety can be seen all throughout the garden.

 - Nomura momiji, thought to be the oldest type of maple tree in Japan, which has large, fine leaves that become transparent when red; their foliage can be enjoyed in the area near Restaurant Mokushundo and the waterwheel.